 This was it.
 His wife had arrived to take him away from the concrete, the tool room, and the 999 other inmates who were also working on ways to get away from the camp.
 Although, it wasn’t so bad at the camp, since many of the prisoners “go over the hedges” at least once a week.

-You see, the prison camp has no walls or fences, and there’s a dirt road that runs beside the place that leads to the main highway running north to San Jose and south to L.A.
-The first turn to the left is practically a straight shot to Vegas.
+You see, the prison camp has no walls or fences, just a row of decorative and neatly trimmed boxwoods around the perimeter.
+Two hundred years or so to the south of the compound, there’s a dirt road that leads to the main highway running north to San Jose and south to L.A.
+The first turn to the left, several miles northeast, is practically a straight shot to Vegas.

-Many of the guys leave the prison at night, running through the tumbleweeds and dust, dodging scorpions and jack rabbits, to hop inside a waiting car driven by girlfriends, wives, friends, or family.
+Several of the guys leave the prison camp at night, running through the tumbleweeds and dust, dodging scorpions, roadrunners, rattlesnakes, and jack rabbits, to hop inside a waiting car driven by girlfriends, wives, friends, or family.
 They drive into town to catch a movie, have a nice dinner at a local restaurant, or simply climb into the backseat for a bit of “desert delight.”
-And, somewhere just shy of 10 p.m. count time, the fellows slip back onto the prison grounds with bellies full of steak and wine, eyes red of pot smoke, and the look of satisfaction stamped across their flushed faces.
-They also bring things back into the prison, such as wine, pot, clothing, food (shrimp, steak, etc.), cellphones, radios, and more.
+Sometime just shy of 9 p.m., when the rec yard closes for the night and an hour before count time, the fellows slip back onto the prison grounds with bellies full of steak and wine, eyes red of pot smoke, and the look of satisfaction stamped across their flushed faces.
+They also bring contraband into the prison, such as wine, weed and other drugs, clothing, food (shrimp, steak, etc.), cellphones, radios, coffee, liquor, and more.

-Still, getting away to spend three days at home, eating home cooked meals, visiting with family, sleeping in a real bed instead of a steel slab covered with a plastic-coated mattress, walking barefoot in grass, smelling things other than the guy’s feet in the upper bunk, and even holding a dollar bill and driving a car, well, it would be three days in heaven.
+Going over the hedges provides some relief from prison life.
+But getting away from it all to spend three days at home, walking barefoot in grass, eating home cooked meals, visiting with family, sleeping in a real, soft bed with a significant other instead of on a steel slab covered with a plastic-covered mattress while smelling the guy’s stinky feet in the upper bunk, and even holding a dollar bill and driving a car, well, it would be three days in heaven.